happyshenjiu/c-s/wp-content/plugins/simple-contact-info-widget/Readme.txt

 The widget addapts to the themes widget position.

+**How to translate this plugin?**

+Place your language file from /languages into wp-content/languages/plugins.

 **The plugin is not working on my website how come?**

 1. Check if it's enabled.